TechnoMageKOMT/Programming_Notes/JavaScript/D_Arrays.md

 `arrayName.indexOf(someElement)`: Returns the position of the element given as an argument.
 If the element is absent, a value of `-1` is returned.

+Cannot be used on arrays composed of objects.
+See findIndex() method below.

 ## includes() method

 `arrayName.includes(someElement)`: Returns a value of `true` if the element passed as argument is present and `false` if not.
 This is useful in conditional statements involving arrays. **NB** === Strict comparison applies.